aspose-cells/Aspose-Cells-API-Tutorials/content/english/java/spreadsheet-automation/_index.md

 ### Getting Started with Aspose.Cells

-Get a head start by downloading Aspose.Cells for Java from the official source.
+Get a head start by downloading Aspose.Cells for Java from the source.
 Our tutorial guides you through integration, making it easy to automate your Java spreadsheet tasks.

 ### Data Manipulation Made Easy